Heat Treated vs Fully Tempered

 Heat-strengthened glass is glass that has been heat-treated to have a surface compression between 3,500 and 7,500 psi (24 to 52 MPa), making it approximately twice as strong as annealed glass of the same thickness and configuration.
 Unlike fully tempered glass, heat-strengthened glass is not considered a safety glazing material.
 Accordingly, heat-strengthened glass is the preferred product for projects that do not require safety glass but are likely to be met with thermal or mechanical loads.

-Glass Dynamics Safety Glazing Products are permanently marked with a logo that contains information regarding test standards, classification, thickness and location of manufacture.
+Press Glass, Inc. Safety Glazing Products are permanently marked with a logo that contains information regarding test standards, classification, thickness and location of manufacture.
 This logo also represents our commitment to excellence and is your assurance of quality and compliance with both ANSI Z97.1-2009 and 16 CPSC 1201 standards.